2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

-In order to access low temperatures, we introduce a zero-energy cluster move for the spin vorticity model.
-In NNSI, a single spin flip in a ground state generates two tetrahedra with $\cramped{Q_t = \pm 1}$, and occurs with a probability exponentially suppressed by the Boltzmann factor $\exp(-4J/T)$.
+In order to equilibrate the system at low temperatures, we introduce a zero-energy cluster move for the spin vorticity model.
+In NNSI, a single spin flip out of an ice-rules obeying ground state generates two tetrahedra with $\cramped{Q_t = \pm 1}$, and occurs with a probability exponentially suppressed by a $\exp(-4J/T)$ Boltzmann factor.
 The ground state manifold of NNSI can instead be explored by flipping closed loops of spins discussed in \cref{sec:gauge_structure_NNSI}~\cite{melkoMonteCarloStudies2004,jaubertAnalysisFullyPacked2011}.
 The minimal such ``loop move'' consists of flipping six spins around a hexagon as illustrated in \cref{fig:pyro_diamond}(b,c).
 For the spin vorticity model, an analogous minimal cluster move is to flip four spins in an all-in or all-out tetrahedron, i.e. one with $Q_t = \pm 2$.
 We refer to this as a \emph{star move}, since the four diamond bonds emanating from a single diamond vertex form a ``star''.
 Each hexagonal plaquette of the diamond lattice (\cref{fig:hexagon}) shares either two spins with a given star or none.
 For each plaquette~$p$ touching a given flippable star, the two spins contributing to $\omega_p$ are consecutive in \cref{eq:omega_p} and satisfy $\cramped{\sigma_1^z = \sigma_2^z}$, i.e. both spins are in or both spins are out.
 They therefore contribute $\cramped{\sigma_1^z - \sigma_2^z = 0}$ in \cref{eq:omega_p}, so that flipping them both does not change $\omega_p$ for that plaquette.
 Flipping all four spins in a star therefore does not change $\omega_p$ on any plaquette, and thus costs zero energy.
-We will discuss these zero energy star updates in more detail in the next section.
+We will discuss these zero energy cost star updates further in \cref{sec:2-form-classical}.
 We utilize both star moves and single spin flips in our Monte Carlo simulations of the spin vorticity model, with the primary results presented in \cref{fig:vorticity_monte_carlo}.